 Upon walking into the club lounge, there are two reception desks manned by the courteous hotel staff.
 Near the entrance, there is a decent-sized corporate boardroom and a small workstation, computer, and printer.
 In between these is a small sitting area with a large picturesque window that looks out at the bustling skyline view of Roppongi.
 The lounge wraps around the floor in an “L” shape, providing more great views of the Tokyo skyline and various other major landmarks, such as the Imperial Palace, the Japanese Parliament building, and even Mount Fuji on a clear day!

 I first went into the lounge in the evening of the day of my arrival.
-From 5:30 pm to 7:30 pm, the lounge features a large spread of appetizers, finger food, and dessert.
-There is also a rotating list of 3 Japanese and Western hot canapes which you can order off the menu.
+From 5:30 – 7:30 pm, the lounge features a large spread of appetizers, finger food, and dessert.
+There is also a rotating list of 3 Japanese and Western hot canapes, which you can order off the menu.

 One of the highlights of the evening service is the welcoming open bar with a good selection of liquor, beer, wine, Japanese sake, shochu, and regular and rose champagne.
 Manning the bar is a knowledgeable bartender who whipped up great cocktails upon demand.

 Spoilt with the choices, I had a good mix of the Japanese and Western appetizers.
 I later savored a sampler of all 6 Japanese and Western tapas to go along with a b̶o̶t̶t̶l̶e̶ glass of champagne, all while overlooking the beautiful lights of the Tokyo skyline at night.
 I had some food in the lounge on all the nights I stayed in the hotel, and the food quality was consistently superb and flavourful.

 The next morning, I had my breakfast in the lounge.
 Breakfast service runs from 7 am until 11 am and features a decent spread of freshly baked bread and pastries, Japanese and western canapes, cold cuts, cereal, and nuts.
 Surprisingly, the spread is actually to complement the superb breakfast a la carte table service menu.
 There are traditional Japanese breakfast options such as Japanese egg omelet, grilled salmon, and steamed ‘Koshihikari’ rice from Toyama to go along with miso soup with tofu and wakame seaweed.